gmunozfe/clustered-ejb-timers-kie-server/README.md

 ## Covered scenarios

-- User starts process in one node but complete task in another before refresh-time (timer is triggered after process is completed)
+1. User starts process in one node but completes task in another before refresh-time (timer is triggered after process is completed)
-- User starts process in one node but complete task in another after refresh-time *(regression scenario)*
+2. User starts process in one node but completes task in another after refresh-time *(regression scenario)*
-- User starts process in one node but complete task in another before refresh-time and session is still alive when timer is triggered (2nd human task waiting)
+3. User starts process in one node but completes task in another before refresh-time and session is still alive when timer is triggered (2nd human task waiting)
-- User starts process in one node but complete task in another after refresh-time and session is still alive when timer is triggered (2nd human task waiting) *(regression scenario)*
+4. User starts process in one node but completes task in another after refresh-time and session is still alive when timer is triggered (2nd human task waiting) *(regression scenario)*

 ## Process reproducer